 All There in the Manual: The novelization goes into detail on Sarah's backstory and her parents' divorce; it and other tie-ins also reveal names for the Junk Lady (Agnes) and other minor characters and locales.
 Curiously, Jareth's backstory is largely unrevealed, which renders that Fanfic Fuel.

-Development Hell: Not the movie, but Archaia Publishing's graphic novel prequel: Announced in early 2012, initially pushed back to April 2013, now not arriving until sometime in 2014.
+Development Hell: Not the movie, but Archaia Entertainment's graphic novel prequel: Announced in early 2012, initially pushed back to April 2013 then indefinitely.
 The official explanation is that they don't want it to go out until it's perfect, and considering that it's a backstory for Jareth — the most popular character in the fandom — one can understand the hesitancy, especially given the Broken Base caused by the last attempt at an Expanded Universe with Return To Labyrinth.
+(Archaia has thrown bones to the fandom in the meantime with stories about other characters, included in their Free Comic Book Day collections from 2012 onward.)

 The script was written by Terry Jones, of Monty Python fame.
 Another acclaimed comedian/scriptwriter, Elaine May, is said to have done a substantial rewrite; Jones has said that the final third of the movie was significantly different from what he had originally come up with (starting with the peach).